 Deputy Minister, Janet M. Davidson, O.C., BScN, MHSA, LLD (HON)

 Janet Davidson was appointed Deputy Minister of Alberta Health on September 10, 2013.
-As of September 15, 2014, she is on a leave of absence as Deputy Minister of Health while she serves as the Official Administrator of Alberta Health Services
+From September 2014 to Janaury 2015, she served as the Official Administrator of Alberta Health Services.

 She comes to her role of Deputy Minister with over 30 years of experience in healthcare in the government, voluntary and hospital/community sectors in a number of Canadian jurisdictions.
 She has also worked internationally in humanitarian relief and development.
 Until recently, she was the Official Administrator of Alberta Health Services.
 Prior to that, she was the Canadian Executive and Industry Specialist with KPMG’s Global Healthcare Practice.